 Well, actually a few days to close the single invoice cycle.

-In order to significantly speed up the process and forget about the paper-based past, consider software for automated invoices processing.
+To significantly speed up the process and forget about the paper-based past, learn more about benefits of automated invoice processing.

-Even if you work with dozens of physical invoices delivered by a variety of vendors – a common case for marketplaces – information extraction is completed in a snap.
+Even if you work with dozens of physical invoices delivered by a variety of vendors – information extraction is completed in a snap.
+And no matter if your invoices come in different layouts or languages – Alphamoon’s zero-shot technology can handle any document type.

-Just like delays in invoice payments deteriorate your relationship with clients, late salary transfers are corrosive to your credibility as an employer.
+Just like delays in invoice payments deteriorate your relationship with clients, late employee payroll transfers are corrosive to your credibility as an employer.
 Lack of clarity in terms of salary transfers increases the chances of employee resignation.

 As you may imagine, the bigger the company, the more complex this task is.